Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 progress as your muscle strength improves.
 There are easy to follow instructions and videos and all the exercises can be done from the comfort of your own home, with no need for any specialist equipment.

-People often make the mistake of starting with stretching their muscles.
-When there is muscle weakness, the other muscles around the knee try to compensate and provide stability themselves by tightening up to control knee movement.
+People with knee pain often make the mistake of starting by stretching their leg muscles.
+When there is muscle weakness in the leg, the other muscles around the knee try to compensate.
+They shorten and tighten up in an attempt to provide stability themselves to control knee movement.

-Re-evaluate regularly, aiming to progress your knee exercises approx every 3 days.
+Re-evaluate regularly, aiming to progress your knee exercises approximately every three days.

 I also recommend checking out the Getting The Most out of Knee Exercises section for top tips on how to ensure the best results.

 Want to get going with exercises that are right for you?
 Choose from the following knee exercise plans:

 These knee exercise plans incorporate strengthening, stretching and balance exercises and are a great place to start if you have injured your knee or are recovering from surgery.

 You can choose from beginners, intermediate and advanced.